 Participants who have approximately three-quarters of their degree program completed may apply for candidacy.
-The Academic Dean will oversee the qualifying of participants for candidacy.
-Request for candidacy will include the following procedures:
+The Academic Dean, in consultation with the Academic Cabinet, will oversee the qualifying of participants for candidacy.
+Requirements for candidacy will include the following:

 - a.
-The prospective candidate will have fulfilled all entrance requirements and other conditions stipulated at the time of admission into the program; - b.
-The prospective candidate will have demonstrated a capacity for individual research indicated by the quality of written work submitted in conjunction with course work.
+The prospective candidate will have fulfilled all entrance requirements for the designated degree program, deficiencies and other conditions stipulated at the time of admission into the program; - b.
+The prospective candidate will have demonstrated a capacity for individual research indicated by the quality of written work submitted in conjunction with course work. - c.
+The prospective candidate will have completed a dissertation proposal and had it approved by the appropriate dissertation advisory committee at least ten months before the anticipated graduation date.